When Are CT Scans, MRIs, and X-rays Used?

 CT scans are often the first choice scan for cancer detection as they can check for any spread in the disease and determine its stage.
 These scans are also useful in looking for internal bleeding or blood clots as well as injuries to your spine or brain injuries.

 On the other hand, there are certain things that an MRI can detect that a CT scan can’t pick up.
 For example, certain cancers such as uterine cancer, prostate cancer, and types of liver cancer are nearly impossible to detect on CT scans.
-Cancer that may have spread to the bones or brain is also best checked by an MRI scan.
-Outside of cancer, MRIs are also the better choice for many types of soft tissue and joint issues like a torn meniscus or rotator cuff injuries.
+Cancer that may have spread to the bones or brain can also be checked by an MRI scan.
+Outside of cancer, MRIs are also the better choice for many types of soft tissue and joint issues like meniscus tears or rotator cuff injuries.

 What Are the Differences Between an X-Ray and an MRI?

-An x-ray, however, can’t see great detail beyond this.
-It is also important to note that x-rays create ionising radiation.
+An X-ray, however, can’t see great detail beyond this.
+It is also important to note that X-rays create ionising radiation.
 While this radiation is safe in small doses, it can be harmful during pregnancy or in cases where multiple scans are needed.
-Of course, your healthcare professional will review your medical history and decide on the best option.
+Of course, your healthcare specialist will review your medical history and decide on the effective option.

 An MRI is a more extensive and time-consuming option, which means it may not be as readily available.
 While it doesn’t provide a detailed look at bony tissues, it does provide a clear look at injuries to ligaments in the knees, tendons, the spinal cord, and brain tumours as well as a wide range of other soft tissue injuries and diseases.
 MRI is frequently used to diagnose the issues and aftermath of knee injuries and shoulder injuries, which can usually happen from strenuous activities such as HIIT or F45 workouts.
 For chronic shoulder pain treatment, it is advisable to consult a doctor as soon as possible for pain management.